 Current BMW 3 Series

 Today's BMW 3 Series is offered as either a sedan or a wagon.
-It's broken down into 320i, 328i, 328d, 335i and ActiveHybrid 3 models.
-The 320i and 328i sedans and 328i wagon get a 2.0-liter turbocharged four-cylinder gasoline engine that produces either 180 horsepower (320i) or 240 hp (328i).
-The 328d sedan and wagon are powered by a turbocharged 2.0-liter diesel-powered four-cylinder that also makes 180 hp but considerably more torque; highway fuel economy is impressively in the low 40s.
-The sedan-only 335i gets a turbocharged 3.0-liter inline-6 with 300 hp.
-The ActiveHybrid 3 sedan pairs the 335i's engine with an electric motor and a lithium-ion battery pack, resulting in a healthy 335 hp; however, fuel economy is about the same as in the 328i.
+It's broken down into 320i, 328d, 330e, 330i and 340i models.
+The 320i and 330i sedans and 330i wagon get a 2.0-liter turbocharged four-cylinder gasoline engine that produces either 180 horsepower (320i) or 248 hp (330i).
+Topping the range is the sedan-only 340i with a turbocharged 3.0-liter inline-six with 320 hp.

 Used BMW 3 Series Models

 BMW introduced the 328i and 335i model designations and associated engines for 2007, as well as the redesigned coupe and convertible.
-This was the first year for the 328i's 230-hp 3.0-liter inline-6 and the 335i's 300-hp engine.
+This was the first year for the 328i's 230-hp 3.0-liter inline-six and the 335i's 300-hp engine.
 Also, the 3 Series coupe could be equipped with all-wheel drive for the first time.

-The highly regarded fourth-generation ("E46") 3 Series debuted as a sedan for the 1999 model year.
+The highly regarded fourth-generation 3 Series debuted as a sedan for the 1999 model year.
 The coupe, convertible and wagon models fell in line a year later in 2000.
 This iteration of the BMW 3 Series never failed to impress as a top choice in the segment.
 Our editors consistently attested that the E46's world-class suspension, engines, steering and brakes made it a delight to drive, while its interior design and overall quality satisfied those desiring luxury and prestige.